meemo/hasher/README.md

 ## Building

 hasher requires a fairly modern version of Rust, preferably the latest.
 Install it using the instructions located [here](https://www.rust-lang.org/tools/install) for the latest stable release.
-Unstable may still work in theory, however I haven't tested it.

 To build, run the following at the root of the repository: